francoposa/tower-otel-http-metrics/development/README.md

 This example demonstrates the Axum-specific attribute extractors enabled by the `axum` feature flag, as well as the support for custom request & response extractors to add metric attributes beyond the OTEL spec.
-The example extractors utilize inherent aspects of HTTP requests/responses such as path length and query parameters, as well as the [`http` crate](https://docs.rs/http/latest/http/)'s `Extensions`, which allow arbitrary key-value pairs to be attached to requests as they are passed down and back up the stack.
+The example extractors utilize inherent aspects of HTTP requests & responses such as path length and query parameters, as well as the `http` crate's [`Extensions`](https://docs.rs/http/latest/http/struct.Extensions.html), which allow arbitrary key-value pairs to be attached to requests as they are passed down and back up the stack.
 More can be found at ["What are Rust's HTTP extensions?"](https://blog.adamchalmers.com/what-are-extensions/).